R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 Create a new Gradle project via whatever mechanism you prefer, e.g. IntelliJ can do this via the New Project wizard.
 Create three modules defined in the project: one for the host, one for the enclave and one for the client.

-The host program may be an existing server program of some kind, e.g. a web server, but in this tutorial we'll write a command line host.
+The host program may be an existing server program of some kind, but in this tutorial we'll write a command line host that uses built-in web server that comes with Conclave.
 The client may likewise be a GUI app or integrated with some other program (like a server), but in this case to keep it simple the client will also be a command line app.

 ### Root `settings.gradle` file